-Honorable shareholders, ladies, and gentlemen, it is with great pleasure that I welcome you to this crucial Annual General Meeting.
-We praise God today for providing us the opportunity to present your institution's annual report and financial statements once again for the fiscal year that ended on December 31, 2021.
+Honourable Shareholders, Ladies, and Gentlemen, it is with great honour that I welcome you to this crucial Annual General Meeting.
+And we have the pleasure of presenting the annual report and financial statements of your institution for the fiscal year that ended on December 31, 2023.

-Without a doubt, both individuals and businesses faced a number of difficulties in 2021.
-Global, social, and economic upheavals were still being generated to some extent by the COVID-19 pandemic's aftermath, which was still wreaking havoc on the planet.
+Without a doubt, both individuals and businesses faced several challenges in 2023.
+Global, social, and economic upheavals were triggered by the conflicts between Russia and Ukraine and between Israel and Gaza, which continued to wreak havoc on the economy generally.